 - We work in teams.

 Team members can share the load.
-They can hold us accountable for taking care of our own physical, emotional, and spiritual health.
-They can be there for us when we are facing our own crises or vice-versa.
+They can hold us accountable for taking care of our physical, emotional, and spiritual health.
+They can be there for us when facing our crises or vice-versa.

 They may not have the same skill level or experience that you have.
 But they can call or be physically present for a person in crisis.
 And often, that is all that is needed.

 Even Jesus took time away from others to pray and be with his Father.
 Every commitment we say Yes to is a No to something else.
 Let others help you by being a gatekeeper and scheduling your calendar.
 They can help you determine what is essential and what is urgent.

 3. We schedule a mini-sabbatical at regular intervals.

 I know this sounds impossible to do.
 But hear me out.
 Your church or ministry can survive without you.
 They have Jesus.

 By modeling this behavior to your congregation, you teach the spiritual discipline of rest.
 Your community is exhausted and needs to hear that it is okay to relax, breathe, and experience grace.